 Select and modify the Due Date and Time.

 Prohibit Past Due Date submissions, if appropriate.
-(This feature will be available from April)

 In the Mark Category section, ensure the category is set to Assignment.